Nom de Plume Rating: ★★★★★

 I don’t know what Jay has done, but I can tell you what he hasn’t done!
 Let’s list it off: Jay doesn’t tell the police Sarah called him right before her death, Jay doesn’t tell Cat the truth (like she’d believe him anyways *snort*), and on top of that he is still in love with Cat after all these years.

-Cat is convinced that her and Jay can go on with the investigation and say their goodbyes when the killer is caught.
+Cat is convinced that she and Jay can go on with the investigation and say their goodbyes when the killer is caught.
 Jay is convinced he can make Cat love him again… even though she thinks he’s a killer.

 “Say you’ll stay here forever and I’ll let you go.”